rubenfapaza/raXL-Stat/README.md

 - **Add-in Not Appearing**:
   - Go to `File > Options > Add-ins`, ensure "raXL Stat" is checked.
-  - Reinstall the add-in from [the official site](https://ruben-apaza.blogspot.com/p/raxl-stat.html).
+  - Download the add-in from [the official site](https://ruben-apaza.blogspot.com/p/raxl-stat.html).

 - **Function Errors**:
   - Verify that ranges contain numeric data with `=ra.MissingData.Info(RangeX)`.